Dorothy Counts

-Dorothy "Dot" Counts-Scoggins (born March 25, 1942) is an American civil rights pioneer, and one of the first black students admitted to the Harry Harding High School.

-After four days of harassment that threatened her safety, her parents withdrew her from the school, but the images of Dorothy being verbally assaulted by her white classmates were seen around the world.
+Dorothy "Dot" Counts-Scoggins (born March 25, 1942) is an American civil rights pioneer who was one of the first black students admitted to Harry P. Harding High School during school integration in the United States.
+After four days of harassment that threatened her safety, her parents withdrew her from the school, but the images of Counts-Scoggins being verbally assaulted by her white classmates were seen around the world.

 Early life

-Counts-Scoggins was born in Charlotte, North Carolina and grew up near Johnson C. Smith University where both her parents worked.
+Counts-Scoggins was born in Charlotte, North Carolina, and grew up near Johnson C. Smith University where both her parents worked.
 She was one of four children born to Herman L. Counts Sr. and Olethea Counts and was the couple's only daughter.
 Her father was a professor of philosophy and religion at the university and her mother was a homemaker and eventually became a dormitory director for the university.